walkabilly/HKR6130_MUN/week4.md

 3. Append (stack) the four files together.
     i) Hint: Use `dplyr::bind_rows`
     ii) Hint: Make sure you have a variable that indicates where the data are from
 4. Aggregate the data by second and calculate the gravity subtracted vector magnitude, and the standard deviation for each axis (x, y, z,).
-    i) Hint: The data are at 100Hz (100 per second) ii) Hint: The formula for the gravity subtracted vector magnitude is `sum(x^2, y^2, z^2)-9.81` iii) Hint: Use the `sd` function to calcualte the standard deviation iiii) Hint: Use `dplyr`, `group_by`, and `mutate`
+    i) Hint: The data are at 100Hz (100 per second)
+    ii) Hint: The formula for the gravity subtracted vector magnitude is `sqrt(x^2, y^2, z^2)-1`
+    iii) Hint: Use the `sd` function to calcualte the standard deviation
+    iiii) Hint: Use `dplyr`, `group_by`, and `summarise`
 5. Use the cut points from Reading 1, recode the vector magnitude variable, and create a new variable called `activity`.
 6. Create a figure of the physical activity intensity by time using `ggplot2`